weixr18/weixr18/README.md

 [PythonMLExercise (python)](https://github.com/weixr18/PythonMLExercise) is a collection of basic ML acoding exercises.
 Maybe useful to beginners.

+### EasyTranslation

+[EasyTranslation(C++)](https://github.com/weixr18/EasyTranslation): my first project with more than 8k lines of code.
+Allowed me to explore object-oriented design, code refactoring, develop coding habits and more.

 ## Contact me

 Please send me an email to weixr0605@sina.com